Yet another key to building an effective integration is implementing eventing.

 Implementing webhooks varies greatly by endpoint.
-Many services have a UI to create your triggers or webhooks and enter your specific callback URL.
+Many services have a UI where you can create your triggers or webhooks and enter your specific callback URL.

-For example, with Zendesk you choose what type of event you want, and you provide the URL for a callback.
-Also with Zendesk, you can modify the data that you would post to that URL.
+For example, with Zendesk (full disclosure - the below UI may have changed), you choose what type of event you want and then provide the URL for a callback.
+Zendesk also lets you modify the data that you would post to that URL.

-Here is an example of response Zendesk would return as the body of a POST for a webhook.
-With this, you can use the ticket ID to do a GET and get more information on the ticket that was updated:
+Here is an example response Zendesk would return as the body of a POST for a webhook.
+With this, you can use the ticket ID to do a GET and receive more information from the ticket that was updated:

-Here is an example of response from a Salesforce webhook.
-Keep in mind that Salesforce does not inherently support webhooks; they have internal language to create webhooks.
-The example below comes from an ApexTrigger class that we wrote to post our events URL when an object is created, updated, or deleted.
+Here is an example response from a Salesforce webhook.
+Keep in mind that Salesforce does not inherently support webhooks - they have internal language to create webhooks.
+The example below comes from an ApexTrigger class that the Cloud Elements team wrote to post our events URL when an object is created, updated, or deleted.
 To work with Salesforce, you have to write custom code that will send data to your specified endpoint.

-When an API endpoint does not support webhooks, you will need to implement a polling framework in order to consume events.
-This is a more significant effort, as your application now needs to call out to the endpoint to check if anything has changed since the last API call.
+When an API endpoint does not support webhooks, you will need to implement a polling framework to consume events.
+This is a more significant effort, as your application now needs to call out to the endpoint periodically to check if anything has changed since the last API call.

-By creating a polling framework we are getting a POST call from an endpoint provider.
-We are making the GET requests to the provider at a certain time interval (every minute, every hour, every day), to retrieve any changes that have been made within that time interval.
+By creating a polling framework, we are receiving a POST call from an endpoint provider.
+We are also making GET requests to the provider at a certain time interval (e.x., every minute, every hour, every day...) to retrieve any changes that have been made within the time interval.

-You can setup the framework by searching for the last modified date. (*This all depends on what the end provider supports, search our developer documentation for specifics on each of our integration endpoints limitations).
+You can set up this framework by searching for the last modified date. (*Well, depending on what the end provider supports… Check out our docs for specifics on any limitations for each of our integration endpoints.)